ritikamotwani/ritikamotwani/README.md

 - Advanced Database Systems (https://github.com/ritikamotwani/Replicated-Concurrency-Control-and-Recovery-)

-and am looking for opportunities to collaborate on related projects.
+I am looking for opportunities to collaborate on related projects (systems, infra, full-stack for AI applications).
 Please reach out ⭐ incase you have any relevant projects where I can contribute.
 My linkedin: https://www.linkedin.com/in/ritika-motwani-47b770131/